22-poojashree/AutoStruct-Automation/README.md

 ## Overview

 Businesses handle vast amounts of documents, including invoices, employee records, and HR policies, which require manual data extraction and storage, leading to inefficiencies, errors, and time consumption.
-Our project, **AutoStruct-Automation**, aims to automate this process using AI-powered document extraction, structured storage, and chatbot integration.
+My project, **AutoStruct-Automation**, aims to automate this process using AI-powered document extraction, structured storage, and chatbot integration.
 This solution is designed for organizations that need efficient, accurate, and scalable document management, reducing human effort and improving workflow automation.

 ## Features